awtulloch/gtypist-single-space-english-qwerty/gtypist.typ

 *:_M_R_L26
 S:In our motor party on the return trip an attractive :quartet first tried to tell thirty or forty short travel :stories.
-By turns they transferred to the theater, to art :matters, to court trial stories.
+By turns they transferred to the theatre, to art :matters, to court trial stories.
 In the latter a certain :doctor is hurt by a first truck, another truck is struck, :and three contractors are thrown to the street.
 The girl's